alexrudnick/dissertation/BURNDOWN.md

 ## monolingual
   * finish up analysis and writeup
   * make charts & graphs
-  * try doc2vec on a window around the focus word??

 ## multilingual
   * train systems to target any other European languages we can get a